bklogic/ServiceBuilder/resources/GettingStarted.md

 ## Prerequisite

 - A BackLogic account, so that you can connect to a BackLogic workspace.
-- A MySql database accesible from BackLogic workspace and pre-loaded with the `classicmodels` database.
+- A MySQL database accesible from BackLogic workspace and pre-loaded with the `classicmodels` database.

-> You may also want to have the two recommended extensions installed for the full experience of working with Service Builder:
+> You may also want to have the two recommended extensions installed for a full experience of working with `Service Builder`:
 > - JSON Grid Viewer, and
 > - REST Client

-If you already signed up a BackLogic account, the BackLogic workspace connection information and the IP address may be found from Service Console.
+If you have already signed up a BackLogic account, the BackLogic workspace connection information and the IP address may be found from Service Console.

 However, if you are trying without signup, you will be assigned with a guest workspace and a guest database.
 After you start the try session, the application and module are automatically created for you, and you may jump to the [create query service](#create-query-service) section directly.